nv-morpheus/Morpheus/docs/source/developer_guide/guides/5_digital_fingerprinting.md

 | `overwrite` | `bool` | Optional, defaults to `False`.
 If the file specified in `filename` already exists, it will be overwritten if this option is set to `True` |

 #### Write to S3 Stage (`WriteToS3Stage`)
 The `WriteToS3Stage` ([examples/digital_fingerprinting/production/morpheus/dfp/stages/write_to_s3_stage.py](/examples/digital_fingerprinting/production/morpheus/dfp/stages/write_to_s3_stage.py)) stage writes the resulting anomaly detections to S3.
-The `WriteToS3Stage` decouples the S3 specifc operations from the Morpheus stage, and as such receives an `s3_writer` argument.
+The `WriteToS3Stage` decouples the S3 specific operations from the Morpheus stage, and as such receives an `s3_writer` argument.

 | Argument | Type | Description |
 | -------- | ---- | ----------- |